Representation growth of maximal class groups: various exceptional cases: Introduction

 \section{Introduction}

-Representation growth is a burgeoning area within group theory where one studies (usually infinite) groups by considering the sequence of the number of (sometimes equivalence classes of) irreducible complex representations of degree $n$ for all $n \in \mathbb{N}.$ More formally, for a group $G$ and for all $n \in \mathbb{N}$ let $r_n(G)$ be the number of irreducible representations of degree $n$.
+Representation growth is an area within group theory where one studies (usually infinite) groups by considering the sequence of the number of (equivalence classes of) irreducible complex representations of degree $n$ for all $n \in \mathbb{N}.$ More formally, for a group $G$ and for all $n \in \mathbb{N}$ let $r_n(G)$ be the number of irreducible representations of degree $n$.
 If all $r_n(G)$ are finite, we can study this sequence by embedding them as coefficients in a zeta function.

 Throughout this paper, all representations are complex representations.
 Two representations of a group $G,$ say $\rho_1$ and $\rho_2,$ are said to be \emph{twist-equivalent} if $\rho_1 = \chi\otimes \rho_2$ where $\chi$ is a representation of $G$ of degree 1.
 It is easy to see that there is only one twist isoclass of degree 1.
 For a finitely generated torsion-free nilpotent group $G$ all $r_n(G)$ are infinite.
-However, Lubotzky and Magid \cite{LM} show that if we redefine $r_n(G)$ to be the equivalence classes of representations of $G$ of degree $n$ up to twist equivalence and isomorphism then all $r_n(G)$ are finite.
+However, Lubotzky and Magid \cite{LM} show that if we redefine $r_n(G)$ to be the equivalence classes of representations of $G$ of degree $n$ up to twist equivalence then all $r_n(G)$ are finite.
 These are the objects we count in this paper.
 Additionally, they show that each irreducible representation of $G$ is twist equivalent to one that factors through a finite quotient of $G$.
-See, for example, \cite[Introduction]{MaxClassI} for more information about representation growth of $\T$-groups.

 Let $G$ be a $\T$-group and let the complex series

 We call $\zeta_{G}^{irr}(s)$ the \emph{(global) representation zeta function} of $G$.
 Additionally, let

 We call this the \emph{$p$-local representation zeta function} of $G$.
 Since all irreducible representations factor through a finite quotient and finite nilpotent groups are direct products of their Sylow $p$-subgoups, it follows that